 The Canon EOS R5 and the Nikon D5100 are two digital cameras that were revealed to the public, respectively, in July 2020 and April 2011.
-The Canon R5 is a mirrorless interchangeable lens camera, while the D5100 is a DSLR.
-The cameras are based on a full frame (Canon R5) and an APS-C (D5100) sensor.
+The R5 is a mirrorless interchangeable lens camera, while the D5100 is a DSLR.
+The cameras are based on a full frame (R5) and an APS-C (D5100) sensor.
 The Canon has a resolution of 44.8 megapixels, whereas the Nikon provides 16.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS R5 and the Nikon D5100?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon R5 and the Nikon D5100 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.